diferma0151/sample_repo/developers/RepositoryAccess.md

 short-term (in 3.0?):

-1. remaining issues of command-server client (WIP)
-    * `ui.error` label
+1. missing `ui.error` label in command server
-    * read timeout of partial channeled data
 1. update document of command APIs (in separate Wiki page?)
 1. bundlerepo (or unionrepo) and `--hidden` flag
-1. add API to capture raw command output without emitting `outputReceived()` (for email preview, revset query, etc.)
+1. add API to capture raw command output without emitting `outputReceived()` (for email preview, revset query, export to clipboard, etc.)

 long-term: